pydanny/presentations/scaling-one-to-billions/2024-python-it.md

 - A series of incrementally hotter years
 - Every year we're suffering worse and worse heat waves
-- The South Western USA is already under phase 2 water restrictions
+- In May 2024 the South Western USA is already under phase 2 water restrictions

 ---